How viral videos helped blast voting lies across the Web

 Videos have been used to bolster some unique methods of election-day mischief, including with trolls who broadcast livestreams of fake election results for hours on YouTube before the site’s moderators marked them as spam.

-They’ve also played a growing role as President Trump and his allies have cast doubt on the integrity of American elections.
+They’ve also played a growing role as the president and his allies have cast doubt on the integrity of American elections.
 When Trump supporters rallied in protest outside election centers — first to count the vote, then to stop it — many live-streamed the confrontations with officials for their own online audiences.

 Hours-long live-streams from far-right provocateurs also have helped rally Trump supporters to his defense.
 The conservative commentator Steven Crowder trashed Democrat voters and interviewed far-right figures like the conspiracist Alex Jones, who labeled Biden a “walking corpse,” in a seven-hour live stream that has been viewed more than 8 million times.